Career Development Process and Planning

 - Irish Compass - Serve as a career mentor to students and share jobs you are aware of.

 - Presentations and Workshops - Share your expertise and insight on a specific topic or variety of topics.
 This could include parts of the career development process, information about your job, employer, and career field, or any other topic of interest.

 - Career Advancement or Change - You can still utilize Graduate Career Services resources and meet with a Career Consultant as alumni.

 Note: When you graduate, your NetID will be deactivated approximately 60 days after graduation.
 This may affect your access to career resources through Notre Dame.
-Make sure to check the list of overall benefits, along with career resources, available to you with your Notre Dame alumni email.
+Make sure to check the list of overall benefits, along with career resources, available to you as an ND alum.
 If you have any questions in regard to access to career resources, you can connect with your assigned Graduate Career Consultant based on the academic program/department you graduated from.